everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **createKeyForHmac(authenticationPassword : String, commonSecret : String, serialNumber : String)**

-    If you reinstalled app and lost HMAC SHA256 symmetric key for the card from your iOS keychain), then create the key for your card using this function.
+    If you reinstalled app and lost HMAC SHA256 symmetric key for the card from your iOS keychain, then create the key for your card using this function.

         *Arguments requirements:*